Agra: Pre-Mughal era

 Agra has two histories: one of the ancient city on the east, or left, bank of the river Yamuna, going back so far as to be lost in the legends of Krishna and Mahabharata and reestablished by Sikandar Khan Lodi in 1504–1505; the other of the modern city, founded by Akbar in 1558, on the right bank of the river which is associated with the Mughals, and known throughout the world as the city of the Taj.

-Of ancient Agra little now remains except few traces of the foundations.
-It was a place of importance under various Hindu dynasties previous to the Muslim invasions of India, but its history is unclear, and possess little historical interest.
+Little now remains of ancient Agra except few traces of its foundations.
+It was a place of importance under various Hindu dynasties before the Muslim invasions of India, but its history is unclear, and possess little historical interest.
 The 17th century chronicler named Abdullah said it was a village before the reign of Sikandar Lodi.
 The king of Mathura had used the Agra fort as a jail.
 The degradation in the status of the site was a result of the destruction brought upon it by Mahmud of Ghazni.
 Masud Sa'd Salman claims to have been there when Mahmud assaulted Agra, claiming the Raja Japal surrendered after seeing a nightmare.
 Mahmud however proceeds to pillage the city.

 The Tomb of Mariam-uz-Zamani in Sikandra was originally built as a Baradari by Sultan Sikandar Khan Lodi in 1495.

 Agra's period of historical importance began during Sikandar Lodi's reign.
 In 1504–1505, Sultan Sikandar Lodi (reigned 1489–1517), the Afghan ruler of the Delhi Sultanate, rebuilt Agra and made it the seat of government.
 Sikandar Lodi appointed a commission which inspected and surveyed both sides of the Yamuna from Delhi to Etawah and finally chose a place on the left bank, or the east side of the Yamuna, as the site for the city.
 Agra on the left bank of the Yamuna grew into a large flourishing town with royal presence, officials, merchants, scholars, theologians and artists.
 The city became one of the most important centres of Islamic learning in India.
 The sultan founded the village of Sikandra in the northern suburbs of the city and built there a Baradari of red sandstone in 1495, which was converted into a tomb by Jahangir, and now stands as the Tomb of Mariam-uz-Zamani, Akbar's empress.

 After the Sultan's death in 1517, the city passed on to his son, Sultan Ibrahim Lodi (reigned 1517–26).
 He ruled his sultanate from Agra until he was defeated and killed by Mughal Emperor Babur in the First battle of Panipat, fought in 1526.